berkeley-scf/tutorial-databases/index.md

 you’ll be better off if your machine has 10s of GBs of memory, as discussed in this tutorial.

-If you’re scaling to 100s of GBs, terabytes or petabytes, tools such as Spark may be your best bet, or possibly carefully-administered databases.
+If you’re scaling to 100s of GBs, terabytes or petabytes, using the cloud computing providers’ tools for working with big datasets is probably your best bet (e.g., Amazon RedShift or Google BigQuery), or possibly carefully-administered databases.
 Those topics are beyond the scope of this tutorial.
-However, this tutorial will be useful if you’re doing SQL queries on Spark datasets or professionally-administered databases.
+However, this tutorial will be useful if you’re doing SQL queries on professionally-administered databases or databases in the cloud or in a Spark context.

 ## 2.2 Memory vs. disk